wso2/docs-devant/en/docs/quick-start-guides/deploy-your-first-ai-agent.md

         The build process may take some time.
 Once complete, the build status changes to **Success**.
 You can see the Build History by clicking **Build** in the left navigation.

 2. Once the **Build Status** shows `Build completed`, it will be automatically deployed into the development card.
+3. Then, click the **Configure to Continue** button, enter the configurable values, and click **`Apply`**.
-3. Send the prompt `What is 2343282 * 392011` to test your Math Tutor agent.
+4. Send the prompt `What is 87,657 * 67,997` to test your Math Tutor agent.
 Even though typically LLMs are bad at large multiplication, this agent has tool support to give an accurate answer.

     <a href="{{base_path}}/assets/img/get-started/deploy-your-first-ai-agent/test-agent-in-devant.gif"><img src="{{base_path}}/assets/img/get-started/deploy-your-first-ai-agent/test-agent-in-devant.gif" alt="Ballerina Integrator Icon" width="80%"></a>

-4. After successfully testing, you can promote your AI Agent to production by clicking the **Promote** button.
+5. After successfully testing, you can promote your AI Agent to production by clicking the **Promote** button.
-5. Once deployed to production, you can access your AI Agent through the API endpoints and embed it in your applications.
+6. Once deployed to production, you can access your AI Agent through the API endpoints and embed it in your applications.